7 Gems to move us through the War Within (via collective practice of hundreds of combat veterans)

 The ability of something to return to its original shape after it has been pulled, stretched, pressed, bent, etc. (Merriam Webster)

-However...
-I have to disagree about any hope of returning to an original shape, to how we were.
+One of the biggest realities is understanding we don't return to our original shape, to how we were "before" the event.
 Why would we expect ourselves to do so?
 We are changed by what happened.
 This is our way of being with the experience properly, allowing it to transform and affect us, allowing integration and healing.